 If you’re stuck on what content to create for an ad, one of the fastest ways to get started may be to host a webinar.

-In days past, your firm might hold a dinner seminar for interested prospects or friends of current clients.
+In days past, your firm might hold a financial planning seminar for interested prospects or friends of current clients.
 You’d all sit around, chat, and you’d explain the kind of services you provide.

 Hosting a webinar is the modern equivalent, except you don’t need to rent a conference room, buy anyone dinner, or carve out an entire evening of your time.

 If you do host a webinar, make the topic interesting, relevant, and educational.

 You don’t want to talk about your services for 30 minutes; instead, discuss a relevant problem your clients might face, like when it’s a good idea to delay taking Social Security benefits, and provide possible solutions so they can leave the time feeling more informed.
 If they recognize that they need assistance, provide a clear way for them to reach out to you.

 Once you’ve settled on the content you can offer, creating ads can be simple.
 Here are a few best practices for creating a social ad.

 Growth of online video is exploding and you should use it to your advantage.
 Even if it’s just you and your smartphone in your office, recording yourself talking about a topic can give you an edge compared to text-only ads.
 There’s even research that suggests people gaze at video five times longer than static posts, so you have more time to catch and keep attention.

 Video, of course, is visual.
 But if you aren’t comfortable stepping in front of the camera then be sure to include an image as part of your ad as another way to stand out in the news feed.
 If no one in your office is design-savvy, you can always hire out for a quick project, or do it yourself with a site like Canva.

 Be clear about what you want viewers to do when they see your ad.
 If you want them to register for a webinar, say it and write it!
 Leave no ambiguity about the action someone should take once they’ve seen your message.